 It has been an amazing adventure so far and enables me to learn more about the universe and about myself.
 If you’d like to learn more about how I am progressing in my hobby check out my blog called Astro Imagery.

-I do feel that this activity has benefitted my self esteem and given me new skills and confidence to grow.
+I do feel that this activity has benefited my self esteem and given me new skills and confidence to grow.
 You can do the same with any activity you choose to take up, as long as you are motivated to learn more.

 Self Esteem Activity 1